 Assessments in this course are not compatible with mobile devices and should not be taken through a mobile phone or a tablet.
-If you need further assistance please contact FIU Canvas Help Center (Links to an external site.).
+If you need further assistance please contact FIU Canvas Help Center (http://online.fiu.edu/supportservices).

 Exams

 The Midterm and Final Exams will be available online during their respective scheduled dates.
 Please review the specifics for each exam below.
 I am fully confident that you can do well on both of these exams if you use the quizzes and tools that we will discuss in class in order to prepare.